moyleg/SparkleShare/BUILD.md

-# SparkleShare Build Guide
+# SparkleShare Build Guide - Windows Edition

-This document explains how to build SparkleShare and create releases using the automated GitHub Actions workflows.
+This document explains how to build SparkleShare for Windows and create releases using the automated GitHub Actions workflow.
+This version focuses exclusively on Windows platform support with Linux/Mac components removed for better stability.

 ## 🚀 Quick Start